codewithsupra/codewithsupra/README.md

 Frontend Developer
 ------------------

-’m Supratim Sarkar, a passionate software engineer with expertise in full-stack development and DevOps.
+I’m Supratim Sarkar, a passionate software engineer with expertise in full-stack development and DevOps.
 With a solid foundation in JavaScript, Python, and TypeScript, I excel in building dynamic web applications using ReactJS, VueJS, and NodeJs.
 My experience includes optimizing Mendix's low-code platform, automating workflows with AWS Lambda, and enhancing user engagement at Udaan Society.
 NGO website.
 Armed with a M.Sc. in Software Engineering and Green IT, I thrive on tackling complex challenges and delivering impactful solutions.
 Explore my work on GitHub and connect with me on LinkedIn.

 * 🌍  I'm based in Amsterdam
 * 🖥️  See my portfolio at [Supra's 3D Portfolio](http://portfolio-main-yrcu.onrender.com/)